General Argyres-Douglas Theory: Generalities of Argyres-Douglas theory

 This $U(1)_R$ in the IR has nothing to do with the UV $U(1)_R$ symmetry, though.

 It is interesting to note that the AD theory found in above examples has the same number of parameters as the UV theory, however, their scaling dimensions are changed dramatically due to the strong quantum effects.
 In some cases, even the Coulomb branch dimension is changed, for example, the above AD theory can also be found from pure $SU(3)$ gauge theory, and the UV theory has Coulomb branch dimension 2 while the IR theory has Coulomb branch dimension one.
-Similarly, the flavor symmetry of the AD theory can be quite different from the UV theory.
-The above theory has no flavor symmetry, but there are other AD theories which carry non-abelian flavor symmetry, for example, the AD theory from the $SU(2)$ with two flavors has a $SU(2)$ flavor symmetry.
+Similarly, the flavor symmetry of the AD theory can be quite different from the UV theory, i.e. the above AD theory has no flavor symmetry while the model $SU(2)$ with one flavor has a $U(1)$ flavor symmetry.

-Let's list some of AD theories found in the literature: many more examples \cite{Eguchi:1996vu,Eguchi:1996ds} are found on the Coulomb branch of $SU(N)$ and $SO(N)$ QCD by tuning the parameters.
-The AD theories found from $SU(2)$ QCD are labelled as $A_0, A_1, A_2$ theory from singular fibre classification, the higher rank generalizations of them are found using F theory by putting multiple D3 branes at the singularity of the corresponding type \cite{Banks:1996nj,Douglas:1996js,Gukov:1998kt}.
+Let's list some of AD theories found in the literature: many more examples \cite{Eguchi:1996vu,Eguchi:1996ds} are found on the Coulomb branch of $SU(N)$ and $SO(N)$ QCD by tuning the parameters, and they found an interesting ADE classification.
+The AD theories found from $SU(2)$ QCD are labelled as $A_0, A_1, A_2$ theory from singular fibre classification, and the higher rank generalizations of them are found using F theory by putting multiple D3 branes at the singularity of the corresponding type \cite{Banks:1996nj,Douglas:1996js,Gukov:1998kt}.
 Recently, a large class of theories based on a pair of Dynkin diagrams are found in \cite{Cecotti:2010fi} using the 2d/4d correspondence.
 See also recent investigations of AD theories using F theory in \cite{Seo:2012ns}.

-Now let's introduce some of the important quantities associated to a $\mathcal{N}=2$ theory.
+Now let's introduce some of the important quantities associated to a $\mathcal{N}=2$ SCFT.
 The four dimensional superconformal field theories have two important central charges parameterizing the trace anomaly \cite{Kuzenko:1999pi}:

 where